 This project resulted in $200 Million dollars of spending, contracting and investment, 4,000 jobs, over 10,000 earned media stories, and the largest inclusion of Indigenous Peoples in an Olympic Opening Ceremonies ever; viewed by approximately 3.5 billion people.

 Mr. Joseph negotiated the first partnership agreement between Indigenous peoples, the International Olympic Committee and the Vancouver Organizing Committee for the 2010 Olympic and Paralympic Games (VANOC).
 Also, breaking new ground, he negotiated the first Olympic retail licensing agreement to recognize Indigenous artwork as part of an Olympic retail merchandising program.
 No stranger to challenges, Mr. Joseph began his journey by facilitating the Four Host First Nations Protocol Agreement followed by countless Games related partnership agreements that include; the Assembly of First Nations, the Inuit Tapiriit Kanatami, the Métis National Council as well as First Nation Groups from every region in Canada.

-Tewanee has been fortunate to work with leaders such as Chief Joe Mathias, Chief Gibby Jacob, John Furlong CEO for VANOC, Dan Doyle, Executive Vice President for VANOC, David Atkins, Executive producer for the Opening and Closing Ceremonies for the 2010 Winter Games and many more, including the leadership of the Four Host First Nations.
+Tewanee has been fortunate to work with leaders such as Chief Joe Mathias, Chief Gibby Jacob, Dan Doyle, Executive Vice President for VANOC, David Atkins, Executive producer for the Opening and Closing Ceremonies for the 2010 Winter Games and many more, including the leadership of the Four Host First Nations.
 His goal is to carry on these teachings and share best practices long into the future.

 Tewanee is a Board Member on the Nike N7 board, and is the President of the Industry Council for Aboriginal Business (ICAB) Board of Directors.